Music for People in Trouble: Background

 Sundfør released her fourth studio album, Ten Love Songs, on 16 February 2015.
 The album showcased Sundfør experimenting with an electronic dance pop sound alongside textured orchestral arrangements.
 The album was considered to be Sundfør's international breakthrough, while also debuting at number one in Norway, receiving universal acclaim from music critics and appearing on various year-end lists.
 She later went on tour in promotion of the album.
-Sundfør has stated that after she finished the album she became ill, both physically and mentally: "I was getting flu all the time.
+Sundfør has stated that after she finished the album she became physically and mentally ill: "I was getting flu all the time.
 Depression, anxiety.
 It's taken me a long time to get back again.
 I was wobbling and...I'm still struggling with it."
 She believes this was partly a result of almost every aspect of the album's making, including production, composition, mixing and recording, which she mostly worked on by herself, but also as a result of the album's themes, "in which she delved into her own life to examine the links between extreme love and violent hatred."
 It was shortly after when she began work on Music for People in Trouble.